Today's Articles

 *Paul Cuffee was born on this date in 1759.
 He was a Black philanthropist, merchant, sea captain, and abolitionist.

 The son of a former African slave father and Native American (Wampanoag and Ashanti) mother, Cuffe was born on the island of Cuttyhunk, Massachusetts, near the commercial port of New Bedford.
-Later persuaded "that commerce furnished to industry more ample rewards than agriculture," he prepared himself for that field by becoming proficient in mathematics and navigation.
+Later, he was persuaded "that commerce furnished to industry more ample rewards than agriculture," and he prepared himself for that field by becoming proficient in mathematics and navigation.
 Opposed to discrimination against his people, Cuffee championed their cause with an intensity that might be expected of a less successful man.
 But his wealth was no shield against racism, and his problems reveal as much about its long arm as about the difficulties encountered by a Black person in America.

-He had earned his fortune from whaling and trade in the Americas and Europe.
+He earned his fortune from whaling and trade in the Americas and Europe.
 Over time, he owned shares in up to ten ships, and the financial support of the Friends and their doctrine figured in his success as a businessman.
-They captained some of his ships and, like him, believed that the virtues of the counting house, such as industry and frugality, were pleasing in the sight of God.
+They captained some of his ships and, like him, believed that the virtues of the counting-house, such as industry and frugality, were pleasing in the sight of God.

-Though working to uplift his people, Cuffee accepted support from white allies and though struggling for Black rights in America, assisted in the regeneration of Africa.
+Though working to uplift his people, Cuffee accepted support from white allies and, though struggling for Black rights in America, assisted in the regeneration of Africa.
 He made an impact during his life sufficient to begin a tradition, perhaps his most incredible legacy.

 Reference: